 BPD 101

-Borderline personality disorder (BPD) is one of the most misunderstood mental health conditions – often misrepresented in media, misdiagnosed by clinicians and misjudged in everyday life.
+Borderline personality disorder (BPD) is one of the most misunderstood mental health conditions out there, often misrepresented in media, misdiagnosed in clinics and misjudged in everyday life.
 But behind the stigma is a deeply complex experience.
 One shaped by trauma, emotional intensity and a longing for connection.
-Whether you’re living with BPD, supporting someone who is, or simply seeking to understand, here’s a simple round up of the condition and the support available.
+Whether you’re living with BPD, supporting someone who is, or simply seeking to understand, here’s an overview of borderline personality disorder.

 What is BPD?